 This course is taught by Bridgend College at their Arts Academy Campus in the centre of Cardiff

-A BTEC National Diploma or equivalent in a related subject with merit grade or above or
+A BTEC Level 3 Extended Diploma or equivalent in a design subject with MMM grade and above, or

 A mature student with a substantial portfolio of photographic and/or artwork.

 UCAS Code: W640